 Linux distributions come with "packager managers" that let you install software that they offer.
 Most Linux distributions offer curl and libcurl to be installed if they aren't installed by default.

-apt is a tool to install prebuilt packages on Debian Linux and Ubuntu Linux
+apt is a tool to install prebuilt packages on Debian Linux and Ubuntu Linux distributions and derivatives.

 To install the curl command-line tool, you usually just

 apt install curl

 …and that then makes sure the dependencies are installed and usually libcurl is then also installed as an individual package.

 If you want to build applications against libcurl, you need a development package installed to get the include headers and some additional documentation, etc. You can then select a libcurl with the TLS backend you prefer:

 apt install libcurl4-nss-dev